wistia/wistia-open-docs/_posts/data-api.md

 sort_by | The name of the field to sort by.
 Valid values are name, created, or updated.
 Any other value will cause the results to be sorted by id, which is the default. sort_direction (optional, defaults to 1) | This field specifies the direction of the sort.
 Valid values are 1 or 0, which specify ascending or descending order, respectively.

 For example, if you want to sort your results in descending order by the date each media was created (i.e. when it was first uploaded to Wistia), your request URL would look something like this:

-<pre><code class="language-markup">https://api.wistia.com/v1/medias.json?sort_by=created&amp;sort_direction=0</code></pre>
+<code class="full_width">https://api.wistia.com/v1/medias.json?sort_by=created&amp;sort_direction=0</code>

-**Paging**<br/>
+**Paging**

 You can get your results back in chunks using the paging feature.
 In order to set the page size and/or the number of pages that you want to see, use the following query parameters:

 Parameter | Description
 ----------|--------------
 page (optional, defaults to 1) | Specifies which page of the results you want to see.
 Note that this parameter starts at 1, as opposed to 0. per_page (optional, defaults to 100) | This parameter lets you set how many results you want to get back in each request.
 In order to mitigate long-running requests to the API, the maximum value of this parameter is 100.

 For example, if you want to get your results back 10 media at a time, starting on the second page of results, then your request URL should look something like this:

-<pre><code class="language-markup">https://api.wistia.com/v1/medias.json?page=2&amp;per_page=10</code></pre>
+<code class="full_width">https://api.wistia.com/v1/medias.json?page=2&amp;per_page=10</code>

-**Filtering**<br/>
+**Filtering**

 You can filter the results by project or type of media.
 Similar to sorting, filters are specified by appending query parameters to the end of the URL used to access the API.
 The following table lists the parameters